duke2048/blog/_posts/2018-06-29-filters-select-darwins.md

 ![img](/assets/images/20180629215900.png)

-Their correlation is:
+Their correlation since 2006-06 is:

 ![img](/assets/images/20180629220000.png)

-As a note, only 7 out of 1858 darwins pass all my filters.
+As a note, only 7 out of 1858 darwins pass all the filters.